-Launch and orchestrate Flows without code
+Launch Flows and set cool-offs without code

 Frigade comes with a default Collection called Dialogs.
 The Dialogs Collection is built-in to the Frigade SDK and can be used to launch Frigade Announcements, Surveys, and other Dialog-based components without updating your product codebase.